Noise pollution in Cities Skylines

 Zoning

-Another way how you could reduce noise pollution are polices.
-There is heavy traffic ban policy which you could use to ban heavy traffic to crossing inside your district.
-This policy will lead to deliverties with more vans so traffic will increase.
+Polices is another way to reduce noise pollution.
+There is a Heavy traffic ban policy that you can use to ban heavy traffic within your district.
+However, be careful.
+This policy will lead to deliveries with more vans, so traffic will also increase.

 Heavy traffic ban in Cities Skylines

-Alternatively you could use combination of Combustion Engine Ban and Electric Cars when all of resident try to switch to electric cars which increase demand on electricity and in district won’t pass diesel engine cars and electric cars are more significantly quieter.
+Alternatively, you could use a combination of Combustion Engine Ban and Electric Cars.
+This means that all your residents will switch to electric cars.
+This will increase the demand for electricity and diesel cars will not pass in the district.
+Electric cars are significantly quieter.

 Public transport

-And the last one big question about noise pollution is public transport.
-It is obvious that public transport generate noise.
-So could be good strategy to reduce budget and intervals in night to reduce noise.
-Probably will be bad strategy build big transport hubs in center of your resident zones and same it could be said to connecting your zones with crossing busses.
+And the last one is public transport.
+It is obvious that public transport generates noise.
+According to that, it may be a good strategy to reduce budget and intervals at night to reduce noise.
+On the other side, it would probably be a bad strategy to build big transport hubs in the centre of your resident zones.
+The same can be said for connecting your zones to crossing busses.

-Keep public transport on your main routes and work carefully so that there are no traffic jams or illogical lines.
-In one district could be just one bus roads to connect peoples with other districts or for connecting to other more complex public transport types.
+Keep public transport on the main routes and work carefully to avoid traffic jams or illogical lines.
+In one district, there can be only one busway in a district to connect residents to other districts.
+The same applies to more complex modes of public transportation.

-Cargo public transport like boars or trains build well away from the city.
-Like industrial zones (orange) creating a lot of noise and you don’t want it close to people.
+Because of that, build Cargo public transport like boars or trains far from the city.
+Take for example industrial zones (Orange).
+They make a lot of noise and you don’t want them close to your residents.

 Last tips with trees

-In dev diaries about ParkLife DLC in 2018.
-Was mentioned this:
+In dev diaries about ParkLife DLC in 2018, I wrote:

 As a part of the free update we have redone the logic for tree props, like in real life the tree will now reduce Noise Pollution!